weaviate/weaviate-io/developers/weaviate/concepts/indexing/inverted-indexes.md

 `indexFilterable` is enabled by default.
 This index is not required for filtering of BM25 search.
 However, this index is much faster for filtering than the `indexSearchable` index.

+You can also enable an inverted index to search [based on timestamps](/developers/weaviate/config-refs/schema/index.md#invertedindexconfig--indextimestamps).
 If you do not expect to filter on a property often, disable this filter to save space and to improve import times.
 For occasional filtered queries, the `indexSearchable` index is sufficient.
 If you expect to filter on a property regularly, leave this index enabled.

 For configuration examples, see [`indexFilterable`](/developers/weaviate/configuration/inverted-indexes#indexfilterable).